DaveParillo/intermediate-cpp/_sources/glossary.rst

    tail
       The end of a :term:`list`.

+   template
+      A template is a specific way in C++ to write :term:`generic <generic programming>` functions and classes.

+      A template by itself is not a class, type, function, or any other entity.
+      It defines a **recipie** for generating a class or function.

    test-driven development
       Test-driven development (TDD) is a software development process that relies on the repetition of a very short development cycle: